mailsac/mailsac-examples/websocket_examples/receive-mail.rst

 .. code-block:: bash
     :caption: **Expected output**

-    attempting to open web socket to wss://sock.mailsac.com/incoming-messages?_id=username&key=apikey&addresses=user1@mailsac.com web socket opened
+    attempting to open WebSocket to wss://sock.mailsac.com/incoming-messages?_id=username&key=apikey&addresses=user1@mailsac.com
+    WebSocket opened
     {"status":200,"msg":"Listening","addresses":["user1@mailsac.com"]}

-Now, when an email messages are delivered to user1@mailsac.com, they will also be sent to your web socket.
+Now, when an email messages are delivered to user1@mailsac.com, they will also be sent to your WebSocket.
 Try sending a message - it will be parsed into JSON and logged to the console.

 .. code-block:: json
-    :caption: **Example message received over web socket**
+    :caption: **Example message received over WebSocket**

     {
       "_id": "8mryf3viZQpWLX7E8SUzI3a5rEwg-0",